Shifting Course Formats/Moving Online

 - Relevant assessments will measure student performance.

 - Develop the course structure in your DEV course.
 (Contact IDLT for assistance.)

 - When the course has been approved and is listed in Banner as a blended or online course with you as the instructor, request your academic course shell.
-Export the structure and content of your DEV course shell and import it into the actual course shell.
+Then you can export your DEV shell and import it into your academic course shell.

 - Teach the course.